-Enabling ways to improve welfare for zoo animals requires strong working relationships between zoos, aquariums and animal welfare groups.
+Enabling ways to improve welfare for wild animals living in captivity requires strong working relationships between animal welfare groups, zoos and aquariums.
 Animal welfare NGOs and the accredited zoo community both agree on and want to support attaining the very highest welfare standards for animals in captivity.

-Wild Welfare’s ‘One Community’ approach inspires a collaborative, compassionate approach from the world’s leading zoos, aquariums and animal welfare NGOs, to take innovative action towards improving welfare practices and policies for wild animals in captivity.
+Wild Welfare’s ‘One Community’ approach inspires a collaborative, compassionate approach from the world’s animal welfare NGOs and leading zoos and aquariums, to take innovative action towards improving welfare practices and policies for wild animals in captivity.

 We’re creating a united body of experts and resources and together we are tackling the significant welfare issues facing captive wild animals around the world.
 We believe that the long-term solutions to these welfare issues are best found through positive dialogue and action.